RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![catalog]({% image_path catalog-service-codes.png %})

-Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces `Terminal`:
+Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces Terminal:

 `cd /projects/cloud-native-workshop-v2m4-labs/catalog-service/`